A Botany graduate, Nithya Venkat enjoys researching and writing about topics that interest her.

 Use in Water Filters

 Filter cartridges packed with activated carbon are used to purify drinking water.
-The filter cartridge has to be replaced when it can no longer absorb impurities.
+The filter cartridge has to be replaced when it can no longer adsorb impurities.

 Impurities that can be removed by activated charcoal from water are -